Humanitarianism and Conflict Response

 Our PhD in Humanitarianism and Conflict Response is inspired by the need to conduct rigorous, in-depth research and analysis on the impact and outcomes of contemporary and historical crises.

-It is driven by a desire to inform and support policy and practice, to optimise joint working between partner organisations, and to foster increased understanding and debate within the field of humanitarianism and global health.
+It is driven by a desire to inform and support policy and practice and to optimise joint working between partner organisations.
+It seeks to foster increased understanding and debate within the fields of conflict studies, humanitarianism, disaster studies, and global health.

-The PhD is a three-year course of study (or six years of part-time study) in which you prepare a thesis under the guidance of two supervisors with specialist expertise.
+This is a three-year PhD (or six years of part-time study) in which you prepare a thesis under the guidance of two supervisors with specialist expertise.

-Your progress is monitored at regular meetings of your research panel (two supervisors plus a reviewer who is independent of the supervisory team), which also provides guidance on research training and career development.
+Your progress is monitored at regular meetings of your research panel.
+This comprises of two supervisors plus a reviewer who is independent of the supervisory team.
+They also provide guidance on research training and career development.

-We welcome applications from students wishing to study in the interdisciplinary research areas of global health, disaster response and humanitarian aid.
+We welcome applications from students wishing to study in the interdisciplinary research areas of conflict studies, humanitarian response, global health, disaster studies and climate change.

 As a postgraduate researcher in HCRI, you will join an active and accessible research community.
 Our interests are varied in terms of disciplines, geographies, time periods, and topics.